chandrew314/AlleleSpecificGuideFinder/README.md

 positional arguments:

-species1FastaInFile  = location of the FASTA file for one species

-species1Genome       = genome identifier for this species

-species1GuideOutFile = tab-separated file that will hold all CRISPOR-generated guides for this species

-species2FastaInFile  = location of the FASTA file for another species

-species2Genome       = genome identifier for this species

-species2GuideOutFile = tab-separated file that will hold all CRISPOR-generated guides for this species

-guideOutputFile      = tab-separated file that will contain the output of this program
+species1FastaInFile  = location of the FASTA file for one species species1Genome       = genome identifier for this species species1GuideOutFile = tab-separated file that will hold all CRISPOR-generated guides for this species species2FastaInFile  = location of the FASTA file for another species species2Genome       = genome identifier for this species species2GuideOutFile = tab-separated file that will hold all CRISPOR-generated guides for this species guideOutputFile      = tab-separated file that will contain the output of this program

-species1/2Genome uses the same genome identifiers as CRISPOR.
+Note: species1/2Genome uses the same genome identifiers as CRISPOR.

 optional arguments:

 -h, --help      show this help message and exit

--PAM [PAM]      PAM motif to be used in CRISPOR; default is NGG

--m              this will only output in-PAM and near-PAM guides

--control        this will only output guides that can target both species
+-PAM [PAM]      PAM motif to be used in CRISPOR; default is NGG -m              this will only output in-PAM and near-PAM guides -control        this will only output guides that can target both species

-[-m | -control] are mutually exclusive since guides that can target both species are not in-PAM/near-PAM.
+Note: [-m | -control] are mutually exclusive since guides that can target both species are not in-PAM/near-PAM.
 ```
 ## Quirks